 In many injury cases, the insurance company of the at-fault driver will often send out an appraiser to review the details of the accident, and to try and assess the value of the damages.
 It’s VERY IMPORTANT to note that these investigators are NOT there to help you.

 Their primary job function is to minimize the amount of compensation that they need to pay, which means that they will do whatever is necessary to obtain confidential information about your case, in order for that to happen.

 With over 140 years of combined legal experience, our team of lawyers is well aware of these practices, and can provide you with the information that you only need to tell them.
 In fact, for most cases we will simply have our clients refer any inquiries directly to our firm, so that we can handle them directly, with your best interests in mind.

 What Are The Costs To Hire A Lawyer For Our Firm?

 As responsible members of our local communities, we feel that everyone should have access to responsible, comprehensive legal care.
 Keeping that in mind, we proudly work on a contingency basis.
 What that means is that we do not charge you for our fees or services unless we obtain a settlement for you.

-If you are unsure if you have a case, we also offer a 100% FREE, initial case review.
+If you are unsure if you have a case, we also offer a 100% FREE, initial case evaluation.
 This allows injury victims just like you to contact our staff and based on the details that you provide about your situation, we will help determine if you have grounds to file a lawsuit.
-All of this information is for free, and if we deem that you do have a case, we will advise you on the best way to move forward with proceedings.
+All this information is for free, and if we deem that you do have a case, we will advise you on the best way to move forward with proceedings.